Emmatassone/power-spectrum-classification/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-power-spectrum-classification is a project focused on finding market inefficiencies, build strategies to outperform the market and bots that are helpful for traders on a daily basis.
+power-spectrum-classification is a project focused on automating the classification of power spectra sources.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>